sodadata/docs/soda-core/scan-core.md

 soda scan -d postgres_retail -c configuration.yml checks.yml
 ```
 <br />

+Note that you can use the `-c` option to include multiple `configuration.yml` files in one scan execution.

 Include the filepath of each YAML file if you stored them in a directory other than the one in which you installed Soda Core.
 ```shell